A Kiss in the Dreamhouse

-A Kiss in the Dreamhouse is the fifth studio album by British rock band Siouxsie and the Banshees.
-It was released on 5 November 1982 by Polydor Records.
+A Kiss in the Dreamhouse is the fifth studio album by the British rock band Siouxsie and the Banshees, released on 5 November 1982 by Polydor Records.
 The record marked a change of musical direction, as the group used strings for the first time and experimented in the studio.
 Guitarist John McGeoch played more instruments, including recorder and piano.
 For Julian Marszalek of The Quietus, the release proved the Banshees to be "one of the great British psychedelic bands."

 Both a critical and commercial success, A Kiss in the Dreamhouse peaked at No. 11 on the UK Albums Chart.
-In August 2007 it was included in Mojo staff's 80 favourite albums of the 1980s.
-A 180g vinyl LP reissue of the album, remastered from the original ¼” tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in September 2018.
+A 180g vinyl LP reissue of the album, remastered from the original ¼″ tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in September 2018.

-In 2023, a clear and gold marbled vinyl edition will be released for Record Store Day on April 22nd in the UK, France, Germany, Australia, Ireland, and Italia.
-The reissue was overseen by the band's two founders Siouxsie Sioux and Steven Severin.